solid-contrib/conformance-test-harness/README.md

 https://hub.docker.com/r/solidconformancetestbeta/conformance-test-harness

 ### 6. Release
+1. Check config files, scripts and examples here and in the specification-tests repo for any changes.
-1. Update CHANGELOG.md to highlight new features.
+2. Update CHANGELOG.md to highlight new features.
-2. Prepare the release:
+3. Prepare the release:
     ```shell
     ./mvnw release:prepare
     ```